greatyang/h-flat/README.md

 It follows that different read-cache strategies are optimal depending on the way clients use the file system.
 Below are some general recommendations:

-     Single Client or Clients working in a non-overlapping manner: Disable cache expiration by setting it to 0 Multiple Clients, heavy workload on shared directories & files: 1 second read-cache (1000 milliseconds) Multiple Clients, but only occasionally working on shared files: 5 second read cache (5000 milliseconds)
+     0 (disabled) : single client or clients working in a non-overlapping manner 1000 milliseconds : multiple clients, heavy workload on shared directories & files 3000 milliseconds : multiple clients, but only occasionally working on shared files

 # Testing